websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/managing-inventory/using-the-inventory-management-system.md

 ## Adding Incoming Stock

 Store managers can enter incoming stock quantities and the expected delivery day.
-This is useful when a particular stock is dwindling and the store is expecting an influx of new orders.

 1. Click on the SKU.
 1. Click the _Incoming_ tab.